conwetlab/WMarket/README.md

 This project is part of [FIWARE](http://www.fiware.org).
 Check also the [FIWARE Catalogue entry for WMarket](http://catalogue.fiware.org/enablers/marketplace-wmarket)!

 Any feedback is highly welcome, including bugs, typos or things you think should be included but aren't.
-You can use [github issues](https://github.com/conwetlab/WMarket/issues/new) to provide feedback.
+You can use [GitHub Issues](https://github.com/conwetlab/WMarket/issues/new) to provide feedback.

 You can find the User & Programmer's Manual and the Administration Guide on [readthedocs.org](https://wmarket.readthedocs.org)